 Learning Outcomes: Knowledge and 1.
 Defines the basic concepts of business administration and marketing, modern understanding terms, concepts and provisions.
 2. Describes the strategies for selecting the target market and forming the elements of the marketing complex.
 3. Identifies the marketing information system, features of consumer behavior, issues of social responsibility and ethics of marketing.
 4. Explains the business environment's current processes, considering the latest aspects of modern technologies and marketing research Skill 5.
 Uses marketing approaches to solve problems in the field of business.
 6. Analyzes features of consumer behavior, branding, and advertising strategies.
 7. Evaluate marketing data and marketing research results to form appropriate conclusions.
 8. Establishes relations with specialists in business and interested parties using modern communication technologies.
 Responsibility and 9.
 Formulates marketing activities in compliance with ethical norms, corporate autonomy: social responsibility, and principles of sustainable development.
 Evaluation Criteria The goal of evaluation is to determine student's education results qualitatively in relation to academic program goals and parameters.
 Students may be assessed of orally and/or in a written way.
 A student's knowledge and skills are assessed through 100 points grading system. .
 It consists of midterm and final evaluations, the sum of which makes up 100 points.
-Grading system allows: a) Five types of posit tive grades 1) (A) Excellent $-91 - 100$ : 2) (B) Very good - 8 1-90.
+Grading system allows: a) Five types of posit tive grades 1) (A) Excellent - 91 . - 100: 2) (B) Very good - 8 1-90.
 3) (C) Good - 71-80: 4) (D) Satisfactory - 61-70.
-5) (E) Sufficient - 51 -60. b) Two types of negative grades to sit an additio 2) (F) Fail 1 - 41-50, meaning that a student requires some more work before passing and is given a chance nal examination after independent work; 40 and less, meaning that the work of a student is not acceptable and he/she has to study the 2) (F) Fail -40 and less, meaning that the work of a student is not acceptable and he/she has to study the subject anew.
-For the midtern and final evaluations minimal passing grade is set.
-The final evaluation minimal passing grade is 60% of final e valuation grade.
-Midterm and fir hal evaluation grade distribution, their minimal competence levels and assessment criteria are described in the corresponding syllabus.
-A credit can be awarded only after the attainment of learning outcomes, envisaged by the course syllabus and following requi rements: a) Obtain ng minimal competence levels set for midterm and final evaluations; b) Obtain ng minimum 51 points out of 100 points of final grade.
-A student is all owed to take an additional (make-up) exam in case he/she scored 41-50 points of final grade or minimum 51 pc ints, but did not obtain minimal competence level set for final evaluation.
-The minimum of ompetency threshold for midterm and final assessments is 51% of the respective assessment.
-Considering its specification, the format and the assessment criteria of mid-term and final evaluations can be determined in t he specific module/course syllabus.
-Field of Employment: Business admini stration -Marketing with the help of the knowledge and skills acquired within the marketing bachelor progra m, the graduate will have the opportunity to be employed in the public and private sector, in organizations of various profiles (production and business structures), where he will practically carry out the main profession al functions both independently and while working in a group.
+5) (E) Sufficient - 51 -60. b) Two types of negative g grades to sit an additional examination after independent work; 2) (F) Fail -40 and less, meaning that the work of a student is not acceptable and he/she has to study the subject anew.
+For the midterm and final evaluations minimal passing grade is set.
+The final evaluation minimal passing grade is 60% of final evaluation grade.
+Midterm and final evaluation grade distribution, their minimal competence levels and assessment criteria are described in the corresponding syllabus.
+A credit can be awarded only after the attainment of learning outcomes, envisaged by the course syllabus and following requirements: a) Obtaining minimal competence levels set for midterm and final evaluations; b) Obtaining minimum 51 points out of 100 points of final grade.
+A student is allowed to take an additional (make-up) exam in case he/she scored 41-50 points of final grade or minimum 51 points, but did not obtain minimal competence level set for final evaluation.
+The minimum competency threshold for midterm and final assessments is 51% of the respective assessment.

+determined in the specific module/course syllabus.

+Business administration -Marketing with the help of the knowledge and skills acquired within the marketing bachelor program, the graduate will have the opportunity to be employed in the public and private sector, in organizations of various profiles (production and business structures), where he will practically carry out the main professional functions both independently and while working in a group.
 A graduate can continue his studies not only in business and marketing in general, but also in another profile, taking into account the prerequisites for admission to the relevant master's program and the legislation requirements.